-In addition, parliament and the president have failed over a year to appoint new members to the equality body after the first commissioners' term of office expired.
-Nevertheless, the commissioners have continued to act.
+In addition, parliament and the president delayed over a year the appointment of new members to the equality body after the first commissioners' term of office expired.
+In the meantime, those commissioners continued to act.
+New commissioners were elected by Parliament, and appointed by the President in July 2012.

-301 Art.
+307 Art.
 40 (5), Protection Against Discrimination Act.

-300 Art.
+306 Art.
 40 (3), Protection Against Discrimination Act.